2023 Best Value Precision Metal Working Undergraduate Certificate Schools in the Rocky Mountains Region

 The average tuition and fees for an out-of-state undergraduate student at NIC are $8,736 a year.

 A rank of #2 on this year’s list means Aims Community College is a great value for precision metal working students working on their undergraduate certificate.
-Located in the midsize city of Greeley, Aims Community College is a public college with a medium-sized student population.
+Located in the medium-sized city of Greeley, Aims Community College is a public college with a moderately-sized student population.

 Out-of-state tuition fees for undergraduate students at CWI are $7,344 per year.
 Precision Metal Working majors at CWI take out an average of $7,593 in student loans while working on their Undergraduate Certificate.